SlowBubble/video-spreadsheet/README.md

   - Suffix the project name with '*'
   - the id with be generated so it doesn't clash with the old id
   - navigate to the new url
+- `cmd+backspace`: delete the current row
-- `cmd+backspace`: delete the project after a confirm prompt and navigate to home page
+- `cmd+shift+backspace`: delete the project after a confirm prompt and navigate to home page

 ## m6c
 - Replace the current shortcut `a` with setting the current row's start to the previous row's end.